rufuspollock/rufuspollock.com/content/ubernomics.md

 All round the world countries have struggled with how to deal with Uber, AirBnB and similar companies.
 Are these new apps something to be welcomed or something to be stopped?
 How we treat Uber-like companies is largely dependent on how we see and understand them.

 There is, in fact, nothing especially digital about the underlying economics of Uber's business model.
-In fact, Uber's economics are very similar to businesses that have been with us for hundreds or even thousands of years: marketplaces.
+In fact, Uber's economics are very similar to businesses that have been with us for hundreds or even thousands of years: platforms / marketplaces.

-Because of the positive feedback between buyers and sellers, free competition between marketplaces tends towards "one" -- one dominant marketplace.
+Because of the positive feedback between buyers and sellers, the initial free competition between marketplaces tends towards "one" -- one dominant marketplace.
 And, hence, to monopoly if that one marketplace is exclusively owned and controlled.

-Monopoly is not inevitable though: we can have open marketplaces -- just as we have free and open markets.
-To do this requires us to open the digital infrastructure and open the order book (where it exists).
+Monopoly is not inevitable though: we can have open platforms/marketplaces -- just as we have free and open markets.
+To do this requires us to open the digital infrastructure and, where appropriate, to open the order book too.

 {{< toc >}}